anto31ad/experimental-api/README.md

 At that point:

-1. re-read the instruction in this document to make sure everything is setup correctly.
+1. re-read the instructions in this document to make sure everything is setup correctly.
-2. To login, use `admin` as username and `secret` as password.
+2. To log in, use `admin` as username and `secret` as password.
 3. Have fun with the web app!

 ---